-Mosaic lung attenuation: This term is used to describe heterogeneous lung density due to air trapping in the affected lung segments and as a result has a geographic distribution.
-This finding can be produced or exaggerated on expiration.
+Mosaic lung attenuation: The terminology is used to characterize heterogeneous lung density in the damaged lung segments owing to air trapping and hence has a geographic distribution.
+On expiration, this result can be produced or exaggerated.

 Dilated bronchial arteries: These are best-demonstrated post administration of intravenous contrast.
 These tortuous vessels extend along the central airways toward the hila.
-It is these vessels that are often responsible for haemoptysis.
+It is these vessels that are often responsible for hemoptysis.

-Mycetoma formation (Fungus ball): Aspergillus fumigatus is a fungus that may colonise dilated airways or bullae/cavities.
-It is an important cause of haemoptysis.
+Mycetoma formation (Fungus ball): Aspergillus fumigatus (a fungus) may colonize dilated airways or bullae/cavities.
+It is a major source of hemoptysis.

 Airflow obstruction: FEV1 decreased